 Critical Support works closely with the United Way of Northern New York on the ALICE Project.
 An acronym that stands for Asset Limited, Income Constrained, Employed, ALICE represents the growing number of individuals and families who are working but struggling to keep up with basic necessities, especially when emergency or out-of-the-ordinary expenses pop up.

-For more information about Critical Support, please contact our Critical Support / Staying Ahead Coordinator Amor Diaz at (315)782-8440, extension 240.
+For more information about Critical Support, please contact our Critical Support Coordinator, Sara Goutremout, at 315-782-8440 ext 227.